 We strive for a high standard of quality handmade products and we are proud to say that the Vaalpark crafters market is known amongst our exhibitors for excellent organization, communication and attention to detail.
 The market has a unique culture to it and our exhibitors become not only friends, but family too.
 Well known artists like Hanlie Kotzé, Mark Swart & Zerk de Villiers made their debut at our market and we are proud to be part of their journey!

-Our well known brown paper flyers are circulated to people by mail or are delivered by hand.
+Our well known rhyme-like flyer is circulated electronically by WhatsApp or e-mail.
 We also make use of notices in well known craft and lifestyle magazines, local newspapers, e-mails and social media to advertise.
 Our clients and exhibitors come from just about everywhere in South Africa.

 All good things are scarce; therefore we only have two markets per year.
 We want people to look forward to it and to mark it as a red-letter event on their calendars.
 The exhibitors usually have something fresh and new, thereby catering for changing trends.
 With extended business hours on Fridays, an ATM on the premises and a few other new services we have added value to the visitors experience.
 Come and sample our crafters market with Free State flare.